autumn-info-442a/team-e/HW2.md

 <img src="/public/img/groupnotexist.png" width="700">

 A form will appear asking for group name, category, and search tags.
 From there, the group will then be created.
 The group creator will then become the group admin.
+In order to create a group, the user MUST be logged into an account.
+If the user is not logged in, it will prompt them to log in or create an account.

 <img src="/public/img/newgroupdetails.png" width="700">